After 10 years of continuing resolutions on the Workforce Investment Act, it finally looks like reauthorization is going to happen!

 The funding formulas follow current law, but there will be a 90% hold harmless provision for adult and youth programs to help protect against wide variations in annual funding levels due to the formula.

 The bill also provides for 100% transferability between local adult and dislocated worker programs to ensure that local needs are being met.
-There is also a stronger emphasis on regional planning and service, career pathways, consistent reporting, and the effective use of technology.
+There is also a stronger emphasis on regional planning and service, career pathways, consistent reporting, and the effective use of technology as a part of WIOA business services.

-Workforce Investment Boards (WIBs) will still be business led, but will shrink in size to 33 required partners at the State WIB and 19 on the Local WIB.
-The bill requires a unified state plan and creates common performance measures across all programs serving adults and common performance measure across all programs serving youth.
+Workforce Investment Boards (WIBs) will still be business-led, but will shrink in size to 33 required partners at the State WIB and 19 on the Local WIB.
+The bill requires a unified state plan and creates common performance measures across all programs serving adults and common performance measures across all programs serving youth.

-Sequence of service requirements are eliminated and 15 workforce programs have been consolidated.
+The sequence of service requirements has also been eliminated and 15 workforce programs have been consolidated.

 Consolidated programs include: